XinghaoChen9/LiveFaceReco_RaspberryPi/README.md

 - The performance of detecting people who wearing a mask can be improved when retinaface is used as the Detector(TODO).

+- The number in cyan indicates the score for face recognition, and the number in yellow shows the confidence of live estimation.

 ---

 ## Dependency